We grew up with french pastries and Desserts at home all the time.

 Remember when I had mentioned some months back, that my oven had died while baking a complicated cake?

-Well, the Esterhazy Torte killed our oven at that time, so I was forced to use the old wood oven to finish this creation!
+I was forced to use the old wood oven to finish this creation!

 Ah, that was one trip, I tell you!